timmson/technical-excellence/original/thinking-about-testing.md

 * delaying the learning that happens when fixing a defect
 * spending extra time on fixing because the developers do not remember the code anymore

-Delaying the fixing of bugs is a false economy inasmuch as they need to be fixed anyway and the cost will be higher.
+Delaying the fixing of bugs is a false economy in as much as they need to be fixed anyway and the cost will be higher.
 Moving bugs from queue to queue is fooling yourself--they are still there!

 ## Conclusion